 In a heavy bottomed pan, add the sugar and syrup and heat on a medium temperature until the sugar starts to melt.

-Stir often, making sure the mixture doesn't stick, and continue to cook until it changes to a darker brown colour (this should take around 4-8 minutes but watch it carefully because it is very easy to burn).
+Stir often, making sure the mixture doesn't stick, and continue to cook until it changes to a darker brown colour (this should take around 6-8 minutes but watch it carefully because it is very easy to burn).
+Add the spices and cook for another minute.

 Remove from the heat and then quickly add the baking soda, whisking it in to the hot mixture, then pour into the prepared tin.
 Move fast because the sugar mixture starts to harden almost immediately.